 Competitiveness of funding opportunity

-Funding Work Group Structure
+SRRTTF Funding Strategy Work Group Structure

-It is envisioned that the Funding Work Group would include a variety of members responsible for a variety of tasks/roles, with some members being involved on a regular basis and others as needed.
-Examples include:
+A Funding Work Group will be organized to execute the duties required by the SRRTTF Funding Strategy.
+The Funding Work Group will include a variety of key SRRTTF members or supporting staff with knowledge of funding strategies, grant opportunities, grant writing and other facets essential to execute the SRRTTF funding strategy.
+Examples of responsibilities, tasks and roles include:

-Actively engaged in tracking and evaluating funding opportunities on behalf of the SRRTTF
+Actively engage in tracking and evaluating funding opportunities on behalf of the SRRTTF

-Assigned specific tasks to help position the SRRTTF for funding and collaboration opportunities (e.g., networking with University researchers, communication with legislators)
+Assign specific tasks to help position the SRRTTF for funding and collaboration opportunities (e.g., networking with University researchers, communication with legislators)

-As needed involvement to help write grant applications
+Write and submit grant applications

-Assigned to develop public education approaches that can be incorporated into funding applications or implemented through in-kind efforts and/or collaboration with others
+Develop public education approaches that can be incorporated into funding applications or implemented through in-kind efforts and/or collaboration with others

 Comment: Provide introduction to all appendices outlining the intent.